Welcome to Pre-trained NNE#

 1) The search model#

 Sequential search models have been commonly applied in economics & marketing.
 A consumer faces \(J\) products (or options).
 She decides which options to search and which option to buy.
 Searching an option incurs a search cost but also reveals some utility for that option.
-The search model estimated by the pretrained NNE here is a standard one.
+The search model estimated by our pretrained NNE here is a standard one.
 The exact specification of it is given in Wei and Jiang (2025).
 Here we give a high-level description:

 For a survey on empirical applications of search models, see Ursu, Seiler, & Honka (2025).